landv/gambas/README.md

 ----

-Sooo ... and if you want to see the beautiful form, change the startclass (erm, module)
+Sooo ... and if you want to see the beautiful form, change the startclass (ah... startmodule)

 ----
     Public Sub Main()

       Dim U As New Unittest

+      'U.Test is now replaced by
       U.ShowTestForm

     End